 Loss of natural forest as a result of: i) conversion to agriculture or other non-forest land use; ii) conversion to a tree plantation; or iii) severe and sustained degradation.
 Loss of natural forest that meets this definition is considered to be deforestation regardless of whether or not it is legal.
-The Accountability Framework's definition of deforestation signifies "gross deforestation" of natural forest where "gross" is used in the sense of "total; aggregate; without deduction for reforestation or other offset.
-(Source: The Accountability Framework).
+The Accountability Framework's definition of deforestation signiest Watch (GFW) is an online platform that proreal-time data and tools for monitoring forests.